WriterArtistCoder/ti-server/README.md

 ## Installation
 1. To run, first run `npm install` to install dependences.
 2. If you want to run the API, type `npm run api`.
+3. To download comics from a JSON file from the Blogger v3 API stored locally, type `npm run down`.
+(Warning: VERY messy code.
+Must fix.)

 ## Structure
 - **`api`** The API